zapulam/troop/README.md

 # Evaluations

-Evaluations are crucial to any project, and we encourage developers to bring their own eval suites to test the performance of their swarms.
-For reference, we have some examples for how to eval swarm in the `airline`, `weather_agent` and `triage_agent` quickstart examples.
+Evaluations are crucial to any project, and we encourage developers to bring their own eval suites to test the performance of their troops.
+For reference, we have some examples for how to eval troop in the `airline`, `weather_agent` and `triage_agent` quickstart examples.
 See the READMEs for more details.